Radiance (2017 film): Plot

-Masako (Ayame Misaki) creates movie audio descriptions.
-Her passion and her commitment to her work leads her to create scripts full of colors and textures in order to make them as accessible as possible to blind audiences.
-She tests it on a group of 10 blind people.
-At one of the pre-premiere screenings, she meets Masaya (Masatoshi Nagase), a renowned photographer who gradually loses his sight and ability to practice his craft.
+Misako (Ayame Misaki) creates movie audio descriptions.
+Her scripts consist of intensive descriptions of the settings on the screen in an attempt to make them as accessible as possible to blind audiences.
+With her supervisors, she and her company test a script (for a film we are later told is deeply moving) on a focus group of 10 blind people.
+At one of the pre-premiere screenings, she meets Masaya (Masatoshi Nagase), a renowned photographer who is without the majority of his sight, which does not allow him to practice his craft outside of a handful of images with which he is aware of what he will capture (i.e., the setting sun, Misako herself).
 Masaya's strong character makes him the only one to firmly criticize her scripts.
-He helps Masako see the coldness of her careful descriptions.
-Despite the differences that arise between them, both manage to create a strong relationship that allows them to explore a world previously invisible to their eyes.
-In the last scene of the film, the old man struggles to climb a small dune, at the top he stops facing the setting sun.
-This reflects the message transmitted by his impassive face without imposing a vision on the viewer.
+He helps Masako see the coldness of her careful descriptions and spurs others to share their critiques.
+Despite the differences that arise between them, and Misako's own lashing out at Masaya at one of these focus groups when he expresses further disdain at her newly updated script, both manage to create a strong relationship that allows them to explore a world previously invisible to their eyes.
+Both appear at the grand premiere showing of the film with Misako's script, however, in the wake of their argument, Misako's colleague has finished the script, and it is his voice we hear in the overlay for the film.
+Many in the audience are moved to tears by the film's audio description.
+In the last scene of the film, Masaya struggles to climb a small dune.
+At the top, he stops to face the setting sun.